 The resident is required to write a paper based upon original research, literature review, or a clinical case suitable for publication in a refereed optometric journal.
 See the program Curriculum description for details.

-A. The resident is required to deliver clinical services at a level that is satisfactory to the Residency Supervisor, the Residency Committee, Director of Residency Programs, and the SCO administration.
+A. The resident is required to deliver clinical services at a level that is satisfactory to the Residency Supervisor, Director of Residency Programs, and the SCO administration.
 The resident will be given a specific schedule each quarter.
 Approximately 40 hours per week will be assigned.
 After hours on-call assignments will be made on a periodic basis.
 Participation in community screening activities will be required on a periodic basis.

 C. The resident will be required to write a paper based on original research, literature review, or a clinical case for publication in an acceptable professional journal.

 D. The resident will be required to deliver an oral presentation at the annual Resident Weekend, held on the campus at SCO.